stemey/baucis/README.md

  * POST /api/v1/vegetables &mdash; creates a new document and sends back its ID
  * PUT /api/v1/vegetables &mdash; replace all documents with given new documents
  * DEL /api/v1/vegetables &mdash; delete all documents

-Use plain old Connect/Express middleware, including pre-existing modules like `passport`.
-For example, set the `all` option to add middleware to be called before all the model's API routes.

-    baucis.rest({
-      singular: 'vegetable',
-      all: function (request, response, next) {
-        if (request.isAuthenticated()) return next();
-        return response.send(401);
-      }
-    });

-Or, set some middleware for specific HTTP verbs or disable verbs completely:

-    baucis.rest({
-      singular: 'vegetable',
-      get: [middleware1, middleware2],
-      post: middleware3,
-      del: false,
-      put: false
-    });

-`baucis.rest` returns an instance of the controller created to handle the schema's API routes.

-    var subcontroller = baucis.rest({
-      singular: 'bar',
-      basePath: '/:fooId/bars'
-      publish: false, // don't add API routes automatically
-      restrict: function (query, request) {
-        // Only retrieve bars that are children of the given foo query.where('parent', request.params.fooId);
-      }
-    });

-    var controller = baucis.rest({
-      singular: 'foo',
-      configure: function (controller) {
-        // Embed the subcontroller at /foos/:fooId/bars
-        controller.use(subcontroller);

-        // Embed arbitrary middleware at /foos/qux
-        controller.use('/qux', function (request, response, next) {
-          // Do something cool…
-          next();
-        });
-      }
-    });

-Controllers are Express apps, so do whatever you want with them.

-    var controller = baucis.rest({
-      singular: 'robot',
-      configure: function (controller) {
-        // Add middleware before all other rotues in the controller controller.use(express.cookieParser());
-      }
-    });

-    // Add middleware after default controller routes controller.use(function () { ... });
-    controller.set('some option name', 'value');
-    controller.listen(3000);

-Baucis uses the power of Express, without getting in its way.
-It's meant to be a way to organize your REST API's Express middleware.

 Also note that Mongoose middleware will be executed as usual.